mozilla-services/lua_sandbox/docs/heka_sandbox/input.md

-## Input Plugins
+## Input Sandbox

 ### Recommendations
 Since he sandbox does not run in isolation there are some expectations of how the host infrastructure behaves.
 The current recommendation are based on the Hindsight reference implementation.

 ### Required Lua Functions (called by the host)